Polly Draper: Awards

-In 1988, Draper’s work on Thirtysomething earned her an Emmy Award nomination for Outstanding Supporting Actress in a Drama Series.
-In addition, Four Dogs and a Bone (1993) won her a New York Magazine award for Best Broadway Actress.
-For The Tic Code (1998), she received the Bronze Gryphon award for Best Actress at the Giffoni Film Festival.
+In 1988, Draper's work on Thirtysomething earned her an Emmy Award nomination for Outstanding Supporting Actress in a Drama Series.
+In addition, Four Dogs and a Bone (1993) obtained her a New York Magazine award for Best Broadway Actress.
+For The Tic Code (1998), she took the Bronze Gryphon Award for Best Actress at the Giffoni Film Festival.

-Draper obtained the Audience Award for a Family Feature Film for The Naked Brothers Band: The Movie at the Hamptons International Film Festival in 2005.
-She received two Writers Guild Award nominations for The Naked Brothers Band TV series (2007–09).
+Draper received the Audience Award for a Family Feature Film for The Naked Brothers Band: The Movie at the Hamptons International Film Festival in 2005.
+She had two Writers Guild Award nominations for The Naked Brothers Band TV series (2007–09).
 The first, in 2007, Draper was nominated in the section of Children's Episodic Shows & Specials for the episode "Nat is a Stand Up Guy".
-She also won the Children's Script: Long Form or Special category for the TV movie "Polar Bears" in 2009.
+She was also given the Children's Script: Long Form or Special category for the TV movie "Polar Bears" in 2009.

-In August 2018, Stella's Last Weekend won Draper the Grand Prize at the San Antonio Film Festival.
+In 2018, Stella's Last Weekend won Draper the Grand Prize at the San Antonio Film Festival.